Studio Art

 ST ART 3323 Fundamentals of Researching User Experience: 3 semester hours

 Prerequisites: ST ART 3322.
 In this course, students will discover in greater detail the methods for researching user experiences within interactive systems.
 This will include basic tools like interviews, surveys, and usability studies.
 The course will demonstrate how to translate user research into personas, use-case scenarios, and functional requirements for software and other uses, such as implementation in marketing and product design.
 Course work will include readings, research papers, and user research.
-A lab fee is required.
 Basic equipment will be provided, though students will need to supply some personal equipment and supplies.

 ST ART 3330 Drawing III: 3 semester hours